Preocts/eggsplain/openthatfile.md

 ### The Python interpreter bases all relative file locations on the working directory, not the location of the `.py` file being run.
 ---

-We know what is wrong.
+So that's what is wrong with our program.
 Now we just need a solution.

-One such solution would be to use an absolute path to open our file.
+A fast and easy solution would be to use an absolute path to open our file.
 Using `C:\Users\preocts\Documents\project\reader.py` would get the job done, but it's not very portable.
 The code wouldn't work on anyone else's computer or if we moved the files.

 Another solution would be to configure the editor to use the `.\project` directory as the working directory.
 This can be a good habit for development but if you shared the project, the next dev might have the same issue.
 Again, portability is lost.

-Instead, we can leverage that special `__file__` dunder value and open `source.txt` *relative to the location of* `reader.py`.
+Instead, we can leverage that special `__file__` value and open `source.txt` *relative to the location of* `reader.py`.
 Meaning that so long as we know where `source.txt` is in relation to `reader.py` we will be able to find and open it.
-To do this, we'll use `pathlib`.
+To do this, we'll, again, use `pathlib`.

 ```py
 filepath = pathlib.Path(__file__).parent / "source.txt"
 ```

+This looks complex if you aren't familiar with `pathlib` but it is actually very straight-forward.

+- `pathlib.Path(__file__)` gives us the full path to our file: `C:\Users\preocts\Documents\project\reader.py`
+- `.parent` removes the right-most piece of the path, leaving us with just a location: `C:\Users\preocts\Documents\project`
+- `/ "source.txt` is how we add to a `Path` object.
-This is using some of the magic of `pathlib`.
-The `parent` gives us everything of the path except the last piece (`C:\Users\preocts\Documents\project`).
-The `/` is used by `pathlib` to let us quickly create `Path` objects.
-Together we get `C:\Users\preocts\Documents\project\source.txt` which is the absolute path of our target file.
+- Together we get `C:\Users\preocts\Documents\project\source.txt` which is the absolute path of our target file.

-The neat thing is that if we move `reader.py` the code will still work so long as `source.txt` is with it.
+The neat thing is that if we move `reader.py` the code will still work so long as we move `source.txt` with it.

 Our end code looks like this: